i-D's music class of 2018: mez

 You don't have to tell anyone your mom's a G, that's standard.
 If your mom's not a G, then I don't know.

 What is your earliest memory?

 It's a question of if it's a memory or not, because my mom seems to think I didn't do this.
 But when I was young I went on vacation with her and one of her friends.
 But she keeps trying to tell me it didn't happen.
 But it did happen.
 We certified, definitely went on this holiday when I was a baby and I can actually remember where I sat on the plane.
 I can remember where we went.

 What do you think is the biggest challenge for young people today?

 I think the biggest thing challenge young people face is the internet.
 Everyone's proving things.
 Everything is to prove a point.
 Every time you look on Instagram, someone's only posted something because they want you to see something.
 They're never going to post it when they're just standing on the street.
 I can't tell you what it was like before the internet, but I can tell you what I'm seeing now.
 You don't think it's there, but it's always there, at the back of your mind.
 Deep down you think, ‘Oh I need to do this, because I've seen this or done this.’
 I just think it's big competition.
 For young people right now everyone just wants to compete with one another, no one really wants to focus on their own thing.

 How do you reckon we could overcome that?

 You just watch yourself and focus on what you're doing tomorrow, what you're doing today, what you're doing next week.
 As long as you focus on your thing, none of that will matter.
 I can't lie, it's not that simple.
-You wake up in the morning you go on your phone, as soon as you go on your phone you go on Instagram.
+You wake up in the morning, you go on your phone, and as soon as you go on your phone you go on Instagram.
 But I dunno, I just try watch my own thing.
 I wake up in the morning and think, ‘What have I got to do today?’
 As long as I do that, I'll be alright.